 Bring the above “Statement Concerning F-1 Student’s Application for a SSN” form to the OISS.
 A work-permission letter will be done for you in 1-3 days.

 4. Apply for a Social Security Number (SSN)

 To obtain an SSN you will need to apply in person at the Social Security Office.
-You must be in the country for at least 10 days before you apply or you will not appear in the Social Security System.

 5. Fill Out Tax Forms

 Bring your SSN receipt and go to the Human Resource Service Center on Brighton Campus to complete tax forms.
 For all students with regular on campus jobs (this does NOT include graduate assistantships) you will also need to go to Student Services in Lyons Hall with the work permission letter from the OISS to complete an I-9 form.